boundary/truesightpulse-vagrant-docker/README.md

 ## Installation

-Prior to installation you need to obtain in your Boundary API Token.
+Prior to installation you need to obtain in your TrueSight Pulse API Token.
+The API Token is available by logging into your TrueSight Pulse account and navigating to _Settings_ -> _Account_.

 1. Clone the GitHub Repository: